 The Dean of the Faculty's office and the office of the Associate Provost for Academic Development and Diversity are committed to maintaining the autonomy and confidentiality that departments currently expect during the search process.
 Both offices have agreed that they will not read the comments or the rankings that evaluators attach to applications, that rankings and comments will be treated as confidential departmental discussions, and that the administration will not use these the rankings or comments in any way during the search process.

 Do I still need to maintain paper files from my unit's searches?

 - No. You should not maintain paper files for any searches run through Interfolio.
 Search records will be archived by Interfolio for the five-year records retention period required by Brown.
-In addition, you should download all search related data once the search has closed, and save it on a cd or a hard drive.
+In addition, you should download all search related data once the search has closed, and save it.

 Do I still need to submit Pool and Hiring reports?

-- Yes, but they can now be filed electronically and uploaded to your Interfolio search.
-Just edit your search and choose the "internal notes" section.
+- Yes, for now.
+Very soon pool reports will be autopopulated and hiring reports modified to reduce their complexity.
+To upload your reports, just edit your search and choose the "internal notes" section.
 Hit "edit," then "add attachment."
 When they are uploaded, email the Dean's office to let us know that they're ready.